Overcoming ‘difficulty,’ Robredo pays P8M for poll protest

 READ: Bongbong Marcos scores another round vs Robredo

-“We had difficulty raising the P8-million,” Robredo said, noting that Marcos had no problems shelling out P36 million for the downpayment in his protest.
+“We had difficulty raising the P8-million,” Robredo said, noting that Marcos had no problems shelling out P36 million for downpayment in his protest.

-She said the downpayment came from personal fund and loans from relatives of her late husband, Jesse Robredo.
+She said her downpayment came from personal fund and loans from relatives of her late husband, Jesse Robredo.

 READ: Robredo haggles with SC, Bongbong pays up in election protests